 We are here to help.

-- Crisis screening is undertaken when appropriate and immediate referrals to emergency services if needed.
+- Crisis screening when appropriate and immediate referrals to emergency services if needed

-- Recommendations for quick coping strategies and behavior change techniques
+- Recommendations for quick coping strategies, behavior change techniques and online resources

 - Frequent follow-ups guided by the client as needed

 Important note: We will not initiate anti-depressants via the telemedicine platform, however, we can make recommendations and connect clients to appropriate resources to obtain these medications and a safe manner, if a client is already on medications we can assist with titrations and adjustments and or prescriptions refills.

 Uncertainty, isolation, and social distancing are an unusual reality and can affect us all differently both physically and psychologically.
 In such a context, some of us may experience stress, anxiety, and depression.
 While these are normal during the pandemic, it is important to understand and cope with them for better mental health.
 Here are some tips to help manage our feelings: